Best Fonts to Use for Food Industry Designs

 Rigatoni

-Rigatoni is the first font that you can use in the menu design and anything related to food.
+Rigatoni is one of the best food fonts you can use in the menu design and anything related to food.
 It belongs to the didone display family that offers a lot of readability.
 Alejandro Paul designed these fonts inspired by the German mid-century lettering specimen given by Nerdinger.
 Alejandro extended the font family that includes five weights, italics, and a two-weight stencil.
 These fonts offer nobility in big letters with its tall letterforms and strong serifs.
 When used with lower case, its large x-height and big curves give it a welcoming elegance.
 You can use these fonts with identities, labels, headlines, and titles with the use of swash characters.
 It would be best if you used smaller ascenders for aesthetic purposes when the text is tightly stashed across each other.
 You can download the fonts for free from the link given here.

 Original Burger Font